snadi/testdemo/README.md

 `mvn test-compile org.pitest:pitest-maven:mutationCoverage`

+This will output an html report to target/pit-reports/index.html

 There are additional configurations you can make (e.g., only focusing on certain classes in your report).
 Please check [https://pitest.org/quickstart/maven/](https://pitest.org/quickstart/maven/) for additional options.